Quick Fixes

 - If something looks off, tell the agent what to fix — it can iterate in the same session

 Once satisfied, push the commit.
-Quick Dev will offer to push and create a PR for you.
+Build will offer to push and create a PR for you.

 What You Get